marceldobehere/MaslOS/README.md

   - DOOM (Port from [here](https://github.com/Daivuk/PureDOOM).
 Mostly works though you can only run 1 instance of DOOM at the same time and relaunching is currently broken lol)
   - Music player
   - Magnifier
+  - Paint (WIP but you can draw and stuff)
 * Audio
   - PC Speaker
   - AC97 Driver (Works in VM)